geeggee/codingchallenge/README.md

 # CODING CHALLENGE

-Progetto realizzato per l'ammissione al Corso in Full-stack Web Development della Tech Academy Boolean.
+Project completed for admission to the Full-stack Web Development Course at Boolean Tech Academy.

-## Tecnologie utilizzate
+## Technologies and Libraries

 - HTML
 - CSS